Air travel can be anxiety-provoking, more so if you’re traveling with CBD. These TSA-approved tips tell you how to fly with CBD and less stress.

 States Where CBD Is Illegal

-If you’re flying in or out of Idaho, South Dakota, or Nebraska, you’d be wise to leave your CBD at home.
+If you travel with CBD products in or out of Idaho, South Dakota, or Nebraska, you’d be wise to leave your CBD at home.
 As of now, these three states have set rules against (or unclear technicalities around) the possession of recreational hemp.

 This is subject to change as states approve new laws in the future.

 But what about prescribed cannabis?
 Currently, only one FDA-approved CBD product qualifies under a medical exemption.
 For those managing epilepsy with Epidiolex, you can legally pack it on your carry-on and travel across state lines, according to TSA regulations.